ansible/ansible/docs/docsite/rst/become.rst

    Invalid input (privileged mode required)

-Which can be enabled as shown:
+Which can be enabled for specific tasks as shown (task level):

 .. code-block:: yaml